 The Liu Institute Visiting Fellow in Residence at Green College

-The Liu Institute for Global Issues and Green College hosted an influential scholar, activist, artist, leader or practitioner to locate at the Institute for a four-month period (from September to December or January to April), in order to participate in the intellectual and social life of a graduate residential college with a mandate for interdisciplinary studies.
-The position aimed at facilitating problem-based interdisciplinary research on global issues.
+From 2010 to 2015, the Liu Institute for Global Issues and Green College hosted an influential scholar, activist, artist, leader or practitioner to participate in the intellectual and social life of the College with a focus on facilitating problem-based interdisciplinary research on global issues.

 Past Liu Institute Visiting Fellows in Residence include: